microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraDirectoryRoleDefinition.md

 This example updates the specified role definition in Microsoft Entra ID.

-### Example 2: Update an DirectoryRoleDefinition with Description
+### Example 2: Update an roleDefinition with Description

 ```powershell
  Connect-Entra -Scopes 'RoleManagement.ReadWrite.Directory'